Loopring/protocols/packages/loopring_v3/DESIGN.md

 Note that user accounts and orders cannot be shared over different exchanges.
 Exchanges can decide to use the same Exchange contract so orders and users accounts can be shared if they desire.

-The Loopring contract is the creator of all exchanges build on top of the Loopring protocol.
+The Loopring contract is the creator of all exchanges built on top of the Loopring protocol.
 This contract contains data and functionality shared over all exchanges (like the token tiers for the burn rate) and also enforces some very limited restrictions on exchanges (like a maximum withdrawal fee).

 ### Exchange Creation

 Anyone can create a new Exchange by calling `createExchange` on the Loopring contract.
 A small amount of LRC may need to be burned to create a new Exchange.

-An exchange has an owner and an operator.
+Exchange has an owner and an operator.
 The owner is the only one who can call some functions related to the more business side of things, like registering tokens, putting the exchange in maintenance mode and setting the operator.
 The operator is responsible for committing and proving blocks.

 ### Exchange Staking

-An exchange stakes LRC.
-Anyone can add to the stake of an exchange by calling `depositStake`, withdrawing the stake however is only allowed when the exchange is completely shutdown (and all balances withdrawn).
+Exchange stakes LRC.
+Anyone can add to the stake of exchange by calling `depositStake`, withdrawing the stake however is only allowed when the exchange is completely shut down (and all balances are withdrawn).

 The stake ensures that the exchange behaves correctly.
 This is done by
 - burning the complete stake if a block isn't proven in time
 - using a part of the stake to ensure the operator automatically distributes the withdrawals of users
-- only allows the stake to be withdrawn when the exchange is shutdown by automatically returning the funds of all its users
+- only allows the stake to be withdrawn when the exchange is shut down by automatically returning the funds of all its users

 Exchanges with a large stake have a lot to lose by not playing by the rules and have nothing to gain because the operator/owner can never steal funds for itself.

 #### Withdrawing the Stake

-The stake of an exchange can only be withdrawn when the exchange was shutdown correctly.
+The stake of exchange can only be withdrawn when the exchange was shut down correctly.
 This is done as follows:
 - The exchange owner sets the state to a shutdown state.
 This stops users from submitting new on-chain requests
 - All remaining open on-chain requests are processed, no other types of blocks can be committed.
 - Only special withdrawal blocks can be committed.
 These withdrawals not only withdraw the complete balance for a token in an account, it also resets the trading history root, the account public key, and the account nonce.
 - If the complete tree is reset to its initial state (`currentBlock.merkleRoot == genesisBlock.merkleRoot`) and all blocks are proven the exchange owner is allowed to withdraw the full stake.

 This also guards users against data-availability problems.
-Even if the Merkle tree cannot be rebuilt by anyone but the operator, this mechanism still ensures all funds will be returned to the users, otherwise the exchange loses the amount staked.
+Even if the Merkle tree cannot be rebuilt by anyone but the operator, this mechanism still ensures all funds will be returned to the users, otherwise, the exchange loses the amount staked.

 ### Maintenance Mode

 The exchange owner can put the exchange temporarily in a suspended state.
 This can, for example, be used to update the back-end of the exchange.

 When the exchange is suspended users cannot do any on-chain requests anymore.
-Additionaly, the operator is not allowed to commit any ring settlement blocks to prevent the exchange owner from abusing this system.
-The operator still needs to process all on-chain requests that are still open and needs to prove any unverified blocks, otherwise the exchange runs the risk of getting into withdrawal mode, which is irreversible.
+Additionally, the operator is not allowed to commit any ring settlement blocks to prevent the exchange owner from abusing this system.
+The operator still needs to process all on-chain requests that are still open and needs to prove any unverified blocks, otherwise, the exchange runs the risk of getting into withdrawal mode, which is irreversible.

-The exchange owner can call `purchaseDowntime` to burn LRC in return for downtime. `getDowntimeCostLRC` can be used to find out how much LRC needs to be sent to put the exchange in downtime for a certain amount of time. `purchaseDowntime` can be called multiple times to extend the down time. `getRemainingDowntime` can be called to find out how much time the exchange will still remain in maintenance mode.
+The exchange owner can call `purchaseDowntime` to burn LRC in return for downtime. `getDowntimeCostLRC` can be used to find out how much LRC needs to be sent to put the exchange in downtime for a certain amount of time. `purchaseDowntime` can be called multiple times to extend the downtime. `getRemainingDowntime` can be called to find out how much time the exchange will still remain in maintenance mode.

-The exchange will get out of the maintenance mode automatically after all down time has been used.
+The exchange will get out of the maintenance mode automatically after all downtime has been used.
 There is currently no way to force the exchange out of this mode immediately, which can be improved in future releases.

 ### Token Registration

-Before a token can be used in the exchange it needs to be registered so a small token ID of 1 or 2 bytes can be used instead.
+Before a token can be used in the exchange it needs to be registered, so a small token ID of 1 or 2 bytes can be used instead.
 Only the exchange owner can register tokens by calling `registerToken`.
 We ensure a token can only be registered once.
-ETH, WETH and LRC are registered when the exchange is created.
+ETH, WETH, and LRC are registered when the exchange is created.

 We limit the token ID to just 8 bits (i.e. a maximum of ETH + 255 tokens) to increase the performance of the circuits.
 It's possible that a small amount of LRC needs to be burned for registering a token.
 This can be checked by calling `getLRCFeeForRegisteringOneMoreToken`, this is however left up to the Loopring contract.